The Gin Epidemic

 The campaign led to really tough government measures.
 The so-called Tippling Act of 1751 marked the beginning of the end of the gin craze.
-Distillers were restricted in to whom they could sell gin, taxes were raised, and there were stiff penalties for law breakers.
+Distillers were restricted in whom they could sell gin to, taxes were raised, and there were stiff penalties for lawbreakers.
 A first offence meant prison; a second offence brought prison with repeated whipping; the penalty for a third offence was transportation to the colonies.

 It worked, and by 1760 gin consumption was down to two million gallons a year.

 - In the Netherlands, gin was distilled from wine and flavoured with juniper berries imported from the Spice Islands.
 The Dutch word for juniper is “geneva,” which was shortened in Britain to gin.